AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/overview.md

 ---
 title: Reporting API
-description: Use the Reporting API to create data for reports or retrieve from a specified report suite.
+description: Use the Reporting API to retrieve data from a report suite.
 ---

 # Reporting API